-Please Note: Participation requires a one-time purchase of the Career Planning Workbook ($35).
+Please Note: Participation requires a one-time purchase of the Career Planning Workbook ($35.00).
 Income-based subsidies may be available.

 CAMP Facilitator/Coach

-Shari is as inspired by unearthing people’s stories as she is about harvesting the wisdom within them.
+Shari Lash (MA, ACC) is as inspired by unearthing people’s stories as she is about harvesting the wisdom within them.
 As a certified Personal Development Coach, Life Skills Educator, and Enhanced Language Instructor, Shari works with individuals and groups as they navigate transition, explore career change, and embrace personal empowerment.
 She brings diverse knowledge and a unique approach to her work, creating safe spaces for engaged learning, powerful insight, and meaningful connection.

 Shari is an Associate Certified Coach (ACC) through the International Coaching Federation.
 She also has a Masters degree focusing on diversity and inclusion and is a certified English language instructor for newcomer professionals.
 With a sharp mind and a big heart, she encourages people to illuminate new ways of thinking, feeling and being so that life becomes a tapestry of possibilities.